Liverpool Sound City: John Peel World Cup

 Every year, the John Peel World Cup runs in conjunction with the Sound City festival.
 The five-a-side tournament stocks band members and music industry professionals into different teams.
 The funds that are acquired from the event go to the British Heart Foundation in memory of John Peel, the namesake of the tournament.

 Photography

 In 2009, photographer Kevin Cummins discussed his portfolio at the festival.
 This portfolio played a part in the rise of both "Madchester" and "Britpop" and includes artists such as Joy Division, The Stone Roses, Manic Street Preachers, R.E.M., U2, Patti Smith, Marc Bolan, The Smiths, Oasis, Foo Fighters and Buzzcocks.
 In 2012, music photographer Gered Mankowitz attended the event as well.
 Mankowitz has photographed some of the most famous musicians of the 20th century such as The Rolling Stones, Kate Bush and Jim Hendrix.
 Notable photographers who have attended the festival include Bill Harry, Mark McNulty, Kevin Cummins, and Ernie Paniccioli.
 Liverpool Sound also works with local universities and communities to provide photography students an opportunity to develop their skills, gain experience and expand their portfolios.

-Tickets

-Liverpool Sound City tickets are in the form of wristbands.
-In order to get these wristbands, one must purchase a ticket on the official website and the ticket purchased will have information on collecting the wristbands.